Alfresco/alfresco-ng2-components/docs/document-list.component.md

 -   Favorites
 -   Trashcan

-or any other location that needs nagivating to the node parent folder easily.
+...or any other location where the user needs to be able to navigate to the node parent folder easily.

-Note that the parent node is evaluated automatically, the generated link will be pointing to URL based on the `format` property value with the node `id` value appended:
+Note that the parent node is evaluated automatically.
+The generated link will have a URL based on the `format` property value with the node `id` value appended:

 ```text
 /<format>/:id